Gibbs’ Reflective Cycle

 1. Description – Objectively describe the experience or event you are reflecting on.
 Include specific facts and details like what happened, who was involved, where it occurred, and what you were doing.
 The description should be clear and concise.

-4. Analysis – Break the experience down into component parts and processes.
+4. Analysis – Break the experience down into parts and processes.
 Analyze why you reacted in certain ways and what influenced your responses.
 Consider the relationship between your thoughts, feelings, and actions.

 Conclusion